 What is the best bean to cup coffee machine?

 This is an easy one.
 But you're not going to like the price.
 Take a deep breath before attempting to say its name out loud: the best bean to cup by miles is the Sage by Heston Blumenthal The Oracle Touch.
 Unfortunately, even on the blackest of black Fridays, you won't get much change from 2 grand, for that one.

 So you might consider the Sage by Heston Blumenthal Barista Touch, which makes equally good coffee, slims back the feature set only a little, and costs a mere £1000.

-Those seeking something simpler and cheaper should look no further than the Gaggia Naviglio Deluxe, while those who are really into milky drinks with densely textured milk will love the Jura S8, as it is the King of Creamy.
+Those seeking something simpler and cheaper should look no further than the Gaggia Velasca, while those who are really into milky drinks with densely textured milk will love the Jura S8, as it is the King of Creamy.

 How to buy the best bean to cup coffee machine

 Most bean-to-cup machines place the entire coffee making process, from bean grinding to milk texturing, behind a towering façade of plastic, metal and chrome.
 You just push a button, and out comes a cappuccino, a bit like with an office Flavia machine.